Cart

 If you're looking for core functionality without a hefty price tag, you can find excellent options in this range.
 These adjustable bases typically offer essential features like independent head and foot elevation, controlled by a simple wired or wireless remote.
 While they might not have extra perks like massage or USB ports, they deliver the primary health and comfort benefits of an adjustable bed.
 This price point is perfect for anyone new to adjustable bases or for furnishing a guest room.
 It’s a straightforward way to improve your sleep posture and comfort without overspending.

-Mid-Range Selections ($800-$1,500)
+Mid-Range Frames ($800-$1,500)

 This is often the sweet spot for many shoppers, offering a fantastic balance of advanced features and value.
 In the mid-range, you’ll start to see frames with desirable upgrades like preset positions (such as zero-gravity), quiet motors, and wireless remotes with memory settings.
 Some models even include built-in massage functions or USB ports for charging your devices.
 Brands like Helix often have bases that fall into this category, providing reliable performance and enhanced comfort that make a noticeable difference in your nightly routine.
 These frames are a solid investment for long-term use.

-Premium Models ($1,500+)
+Premium Frames ($1,500+)

 For those who want the ultimate sleep experience, premium models offer the latest in sleep technology and luxury.
 In this tier, you can expect high-end features like wall-hugging technology that keeps you close to your nightstand, advanced massage options with varying intensity, under-bed lighting, and even smart home connectivity that allows you to control the bed with your phone or voice.
 These frames are built with superior materials for maximum durability and whisper-quiet operation.
 A premium model is an investment in top-tier comfort, convenience, and cutting-edge innovation for your bedroom.